How to Get Rid of an Old Car

 Restore your vintage vehicle

 If your old car is a classic, why not restore it to its former glory?
-Since there are a limited amount of old cars out there, the value of quality classic vehicles could go up substantially in the years to come.
+Since there are a limited number of old cars out there, the value of quality classic vehicles could go up substantially in the years to come.
 And if you do a good job, you could end up with a vehicle that is both valuable and fun to drive.

-Sell Your Car to a Dealer
+Sell your car to a dealer

 If the consignment route isn’t for you, there’s the option of selling your vehicle outright.
 Many used car dealers specialize in buying private vehicles, fixing them up and reselling them for a profit.
 You may even be able to get an estimate online by entering a few key details about your vehicle.
-Psst—this is what happens to all of the cars that never get sold.

 Even if your car is no longer in great mechanical shape, the parts in it may still be valuable.
 Selling your car for parts could yield more than you might think, so don’t write off this option.
 Just call the local auto-recycling centre, provide the make, model and year of your car, and see how much they will give you.